Skip to content

 Where it wins: Judgment calls.
 A human can soothe a furious customer, recognize a repeat-call regular, book a complex multi-trade job into your calendar, and notice when you're double-booked.
 They can outbound-call leads who don't pick up.
 They can do paperwork between calls.

-Where it falls short: The hard numbers.
-Part-time receptionists in home-services turn over every 4–8 months on average.
-Each hire is ~$2k+ in lost productivity (post, interview, train).
-They don't cover nights, weekends, or holidays — which is exactly when half the emergency HVAC and plumbing calls come in.
+Where it falls short: The practical reality.
+Hiring and training a part-timer takes real time, and turnover means doing it again.
+They don't cover nights, weekends, or holidays — and a lot of emergency HVAC and plumbing calls come in then.
 And during their actual shift, they go to lunch, take bathroom breaks, get sick.
 You still lose calls.

 Best for: Shops doing 30+ inbound calls/day where the math actually works out, multi-trade dispatch where calendar coordination is complex, or owners who specifically want a face/voice their long-time customers know.